Rwanda

 The investment code also provides the following incentives to a registered investor:

-- A preferential CIT rate of 3% to a pure holding company, special purpose vehicle registered for investment purpose, collective investment schemes, on a foreign sourced trading income of a global trading or paper trading and to foreign sourced royalties of an intellectual property company.
+• A preferential CIT rate of 3% to a pure holding company, a special purpose vehicle registered for investment purpose, a collective investment scheme, foreign-sourced trading income of a global trading or paper trading, and foreign-sourced royalties of an intellectual property (IP) company.

-- Preferential WHT rate of 0% is offered to all entities qualify for preferential CIT rate of 3% above, fund management entity, collective investment scheme, wealth management services, financial advisory commercial entity, family office services, fund administrator, financial technology commercial entity, Captive Insurance Schemes, private bank, mortgage finance institution, finance lease commercial entity, Asset Backed Securities, reinsurance company, trust and corporate service providers who qualify for preferential CIT rate of 15% above
+• Preferential WHT rate of 0% is offered to all entities that qualify for the preferential CIT rate of 3% above, fund management entities, collective investment schemes, wealth management services, financial advisory commercial entities, family office services, fund administrators, financial technology commercial entities, captive insurance schemes, private banks, mortgage finance institutions, finance lease commercial entities, asset-backed securities, reinsurance companies, trusts, and corporate service providers who qualify for the preferential CIT rate of 15% above.

-- Registered investors holding a valid exploration licence are entitled to carry forward losses for a period of 10 years from the first year of making the loss, this is five years more than the usual years allowed for one to carry forward tax losses.
+• Registered investors holding a valid exploration licence are entitled to carry forward losses for a period of ten years from the first year of making the loss, this is five years more than the usual years allowed for one to carry forward tax losses.

-- Angel investors investing a minimum of USD 500,000 in a start-up will be exempted from capital gain tax and WHT for the first five dividend issuance by the start-up.
+• Angel investors investing a minimum of USD 500,000 in a start-up will be exempted from CGT and WHT for the first five dividend issuances by the start-up.

 There are, however, certain conditions that have to be fulfilled to obtain the incentives above.